 The Call of Duty franchise experienced significant criticism following the launch of last year’s space-influenced Call of Duty: Infinite Warfare.
 The release was considered too bombastic and extravagant and fanatics feared the game’s developers, Sledgehammer Games were veering too far away from its roots.
 Fortunately, Sledgehammer Games appeared to listen carefully to its customers, designing an intriguing and hard-hitting return to World War II for 2017.

 Call of Duty: WWII also reverts to the popular first-person shooter series which has been received very positively not only be its long-standing fans but the gaming community as a whole.
 The heart-wrenching campaign mode is particularly powerful, playing an American soldier named Red Daniels, who just wants to make his girl back home proud.
 An impressive new multiplayer mode, War, has also taken things to another level.
 The concept is that one multiplayer team is on the attack while the other is defending and standing its ground in three different scenarios.
 The teams switch sides after two rounds, giving you the chance to experience both aspects in fascinating detail.
+Online multiplayer is as difficult as ever, so you might want to get some practice in on an Aim trainer before you start playing online.

 3. Tom Clancy’s Ghost Recon: Wildlands